 Lanthimos is well-known for subverting normal conventions, and his The Favourite does just that.
 It is an analysis of power that focuses on women portrayed as “human beings” and approaches modern politics by looking at 18th Century royals.
 It’s a story about love and relationships, but it’s also a universal analysis of human behaviour.
 Most of all, it’s a British costume drama mixed with a satirical comedy.
 It’s psychological, it’s socio-political, it challenges stereotypes and it’s probably his best film so far.

-Certain aspects of the film were meant to surprise the audience, and at first they really did.
+…And yet it doesn’t earn a five star review.
+It’s not that I don’t appreciate the director’s innovative work: I really do.
+The Favourite explores interesting themes in a surprisingly fresh and unique way, and its cast members’ excellent acting helps send a powerful message across.
+What partially ruined it for me was the director’s stylistic approach.
+Certain aspects of the film are meant to surprise the audience, and at first they really do.
 I admired the way some scenes could be overly “yellow” or “green”, as they gave us a dreamlike atmosphere and reminded us of how rotten Queen Anne’s court was.
 I marvelled at the low-angle, distorted shots as they made me feel claustrophobic in a film that was set entirely within the castle walls.
 I was intrigued by the characters’s exaggerated clothes and makeup, and I was shocked when I heard the Queen pronounce her first “c-word”.

-The Favourite isn’t for everyone, but it’s still worth watching.
-Its unique storyline and the intense performances of everyone involved make up for its being needlessly exaggerated and a little “too” Lanthimos.
-It might not be a perfect film, but it will make you laugh and, most of all, think, and it is definitely one you will remember.
+That said, The Favourite is still absolutely worth watching.
+Its unique storyline and the intense performances of everyone involved, and Colman above all, make up for its being, at times, a little “too” Lanthimos.
+It might not be a perfect film, but it is definitely one you will remember.